 By David N. Mosser, Special Contributor…

-The Rev. Mosser is senior pastor at First UMC in Arlington, Texas.
-He’s the author/editor of 17 books including The Stewardship Companion and Prayers for Advent and Christmas.
+The Rev. Mosser is senior pastor at First UMC in Arlington, Texas, and the author/editor of several books from Abingdon and WJK Press.